block-core/blockcore-wallet/README.md

 To install the extension, follow the instructions here: https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading

 Choose the `blockcore-extension\dist\blockcore-extension` folder when picking folder for extension to load from.

-## Manifest V2

-The extension is built using V2 of the manifest file format: https://developer.chrome.com/docs/extensions/mv2/

-We should migrate to V3 when possible: https://developer.chrome.com/docs/extensions/mv3/manifest/

-## Developer and Architect notes

-The background service is a long running background service that is "always" active.

-When the UI is triggered, it will send an event to the background with name 'state', which will return the current state as an 'state-changed' event.